 In accordance with Accounting Standards Codification ("ASC") 350, Intangibles - Goodwill and Other, we initially perform a qualitative assessment (commonly known as "step zero") to determine whether further impairment testing is necessary before performing the two-step test.
 The qualitative assessment requires judgments by management about economic conditions including the entity's operating environment, its industry and other market considerations, entity-specific events related to financial performance or loss of key personnel and other events that could impact the reporting unit.
 If management concludes, based on assessment of relevant events, facts and circumstances, that it is more likely than not that a reporting unit's fair value is greater than its carrying value, no further impairment testing is required.
-If we determine, based on this assessment, that it is more likely than not that the fair value of the reporting unit is less than its carrying value, we perform a quantitative goodwill impairment test by comparing the reporting unit's fair value with its carrying value.
+If we determine, based on this assessment, that it is more likely than not that the fair value of the reporting unit's fair value with its carrying value.
 An impairment loss is recognized for the amount by which the reporting unit's carrying value exceeds its fair value, up to the total amount of goodwill allocated to the reporting unit.
 No impairment loss is recognized if the fair value of the reporting unit exceeds its carrying value.

-We completed the annual goodwill impairment test for all of our reporting units as of July 1, 2023 and determined that no adjustment to goodwill was necessary as the fair value of each reporting unit was in excess of the carrying value of each reporting unit.
+We completed the annual goodwill impairment test for all of our reporting units as of July 1, 2024 and determined that no adjustment to goodwill was necessary as the fair value of each reporting unit was in excess of the carrying value of each reporting unit.